Begging: Folk and seasonal traditions

+Modern evolution

+In contemporary secular society, ritualized begging survives primarily in the form of trick-or-treating during Halloween.
+While the "trick" (a threat of mischief) was historically a more aggressive part of the exchange, modern practice has largely shifted toward a symbolic social interaction limited to children.

 Legal restrictions

 A kindness meter (below the red parking meter) in Ottawa, Ontario, Canada.
 The meter accepts donations for charitable efforts as part of an official effort to discourage panhandling.